Pyongsan County

 P‘yŏngsan County is a county in North Hwanghae Province, North Korea.

+Etymology

+During the Japanese occupation of Korea, the county was called Heizan (平山) and was a part of the now-defunct Kokai Province.

 Administrative divisions

 P'yŏngsan county is divided into 1 ŭp (town), 2 rodongjagu (workers' districts) and 20 ri (villages):

 History

 Pyongsan County was called Pyeongju (Korean: 평주; Hanja: 平州) during the Goryeo period.
 4 warlords were from Pyeongju during the Later Three Kingdoms period.
 Yu Geumpil, who greatly contributed to the unification of the Later Three Kingdoms, was from Pyeongju.
 Wang Geon married 3 women from Pyeongju.

 Industry

 Uranium mine and milling plant

 Pyongsan is home to one of two declared uranium milling plants within North Korea.
 The plant processes coal from a nearby mine to concentrate the uranium found in the coal into yellowcake.
 The plant was declared to the international community in 1992.
 Estimates place the plant's annual uranium production capacity at 300 tons.

 Reporting by a US-based researcher in August 2019 showed that the plant was leaking waste materials, leading to health concerns over those that live near the plant and fears that the pollution would travel down the Ryesong river to South Korean waters.
 The leaks were independently verified by 38 North.
 On 28 August 2019, the South Korean Ministry of Unification announced that testing of a portion of the Han River along the Northern Limit Line was underway to determine the level of pollution and if any substantial radiation risk existed.